 CONCLUSIONS AND RECOMMENDATIONS

-This study set out to determine, from the housebuilder’s perspective, the appropriateness of the CPP Framework to their sector.
-This was done in a very limited manner as part of a pilot study with express purpose of opening the way for, or triggering, broader research of a more action base form into the area i.e. research that effects change.
+This study set out to determine, from the UK housebuilder’s perspective, the appropriateness of the CPP Framework to their sector.
+This was done in a very limited manner as part of a pilot study with the express purpose of opening the way for, or triggering, broader research of a more action based form into the area i.e. research that effects change.

 As Table 2, and the above discussion shows, with the exception of tendering and performance evaluation, there was a high rate of consensus amongst participants that the CPP Framework is appropriate to the sector.
 This suggestion of appropriateness was demonstrated in the expression of improvements or enhancements that the procedures were deemed to deliver to the sector over and above those provided by the existing systems.
 The disagreement on tendering being is offset by the observation by all participants that the only distinct benefit of selected tendering was time: there was no suggestion, however, that the other metrics would be compromised by this procedure.
 The conflicting arguments between participants regarding performance evaluation, however, leaves that element of the CPP Framework open for further inquiry.